guanqun-yang/wordpress/_posts/2023-10-18-research-notes-query-generation.md

 - Step 2: Forming a convex hull using these embeddings.
 This could be done using `scipy.spatial.ConvexHull()`; the underlying algorithm is gift wrapping algorithm in computational geometry ([Wikipedia](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm)).

     To form a convex hull, we need to have a matrix $(n, d)$ and $n > d$.
 For example, if we want to find a convex hull of BERT embeddings, we need to have at least have 769 samples.
-This could be prohibitively slow as the runtime of the algorithm is exponential in terms of dimensions $O(n ^ {\lfloor d / 2\rfloor})$ ([doc](http://www.qhull.org/html/index.htm#TOC)).
+This could be prohibitively slow as the runtime of the algorithm is exponential in terms of dimensions $O(n ^ {\lfloor d / 2\rfloor})$ ([doc](http://www.qhull.org/html/index.htm#TOC)); empirically, the [answer](https://stackoverflow.com/a/59086818/7784797) further notes that the routine works for data up to 9 dimensions.

 - Step 3: Sampling uniformly with a Dirichlet distribution from the convex hull.
+This [answer](https://stackoverflow.com/a/59086818/7784797) provides a Python function to do it; this answer explicitly mentions the Dirichlet distribution; this paper is likely use the same function.

 # Vec2Text by Morris et al.